swu1019lab/hastat/README.md

 ### Citation
 If you use hastat in your research, please cite the following paper:

-Xiaodong Li.
-(2024). hastat: a python library to perform gene haplotypes analysis in natural populations. (hastat-v0.0.4).
+> Xiaodong Li, & Kun Lu.
+(2024). hastat: a python library to perform gene haplotypes analysis in natural populations (v0.0.4).
 Zenodo. https://doi.org/10.5281/zenodo.11183815